A delicately spicy and flavourful approach with balanced aromatic power to make all your dishes, whetheroriental-inspired or not, deliciously fragrant

 This morning, you have the pleasure to visit the medina of Marrakech.
 Much more than a sightseeing tour, it is an awakening of your five senses that awaits you there, without you knowing it yet.

-You are about to discover his famous souk and all the riches he will be able to offer you.
-What a pleasure to be able to exchange with the amine of the Souk Hayak, this fabric market which flooded your eyes with shimmering colors, then to have been able to admire the remarkable work of the basket makers, the potters, to feel moved by touching the leather worked and exposed to the Souk Cherratines, ...
-On this Friday, day of celebration, come to you delicious emanations of tajines and couscous that the women prepare while singing, in honor of this holy day for the Muslims.
+You are about to discover its famous souk and all the riches it has to offer.
+What a pleasure to be able to exchange with the amine of the Souk Hayak, this fabric market which flooded your eyes with shimmering colors, then to have been able to admire the remarkable work of the basket-makers, the potters, to feel moved by touching the leather worked and exposed in the Souk Cherratines, ...
+On this Friday, day of festival, come to you delicious emanations of tajines and couscous which the women prepare while singing, in honor of this holy day for the Moslems.
 It's only 10 o'clock in the morning, but you've already worked up an appetite!

 Then, you enter the Souk Attarine, the grocers' souk ...
 Or should I call it "the spice kingdom".
 Colours and smells take you on a very special ceremony where each spice evokes a dish, an event, a person close to you...
-From shop to shop, you notice that one spice is always highlighted by the merchant: the Ras-el-Hanout.
-This is not insignificant since, etymologically, "ras-el-hanout" (or "raz-el-hanout") means "head of the grocery store", that is to say that this blend is made up of the best spices that the owner of this shop has been able to gather.
+From shop to shop, you notice that a spice is always put forward by the merchant: the Ras-el-Hanout.
+This is not insignificant since, etymologically, "ras-el-hanout" (or "raz-el-hanout") means " head of the grocery store ", that is to say that this blend is made up of the best spices that the owner of this shop has been able to gather.

-Like many spice blends, Ras-el-Hanout (also called "curry of the Maghreb"), is a blend with no fixed rule in its composition.
+Like many spice blends, ras-el-hanout (also known as "curry from the Maghreb") is a blend with no fixed rules in its composition.
 It varies according to regions, families, tastes...
 According to these parameters, ras-el-hanout can be made up of 7 to 50 different ingredients!
 This blend is also the festive spice par excellence in the Maghreb since it is honoured during Eid-el-Kebir, Mrouzia in Morocco and Eid-el-Fitr and mourning in Tunisia.

-I have chosen to offer you a simplified version of this blend that allows you to obtain an aromatic palette as complex as it is tasty.
-The Spice Blend - Ras-el-Hanout Royal is a creation combining the sweetness of turmeric, coriander, caraway and cumin with the roundness and (moderate) spiciness of hot pepper and fenugreek.
+I have chosen to offer you a simplified version of this blend, which allows us to obtain an aromatic palette as complex as it is tasty.
+The Spice Blend - Ras-el-Hanout Royal is a creation blending the sweetness of turmeric, coriander, caraway and cumin with the roundness and (moderate) spiciness of hot pepper and fenugreek.
 The whole is enhanced with a slight note of salt, which acts as a natural flavour enhancer to amplify the overall aroma.

 The Ras-el-Hanout Royal Spice Blend is a wonderful blend of sweet, warm and spicy notes.
 It will transport you easily through the Middle East.

-This blend, which is often referred to as "Curry from the Maghreb", can, like its Indian cousin, be used without restraint in all your dishes, giving them spicy and enchanting flavours, without overwhelming the palate.
+This blend, often referred to as "Curry from the Maghreb", can, like its Indian cousin, be used without restraint in all your dishes, giving them spicy and bewitching flavours, without overwhelming the palate.

-It will know how to accommodate and above all sublimate all your oriental-inspired dishes such as tajines, couscous, and other festive or more common dishes.
+It will know how to accommodate and above all sublimate all your dishes of oriental inspiration such as tagines, couscous, and other festive or more common dishes.

 But you can also sprinkle it on your other dishes at the end of cooking or even your cold or raw dishes.

-In some regions of Morocco, Ras-el-Hanout is used to give a special flavour to coffee.
+In certain regions of Morocco, Ras-el-Hanout is used to give a very special flavour to coffee.

-This mixture will surprise you as it can be combined with different ingredients!
-Here are some ideas for delicious recipes to concoct with this blend.
+This blend will not finish surprising you as it knows how to marry with different ingredients!
+Below you will find ideas for delicious recipes to concoct with this blend.

-Whether your meal is oriental-inspired or not, Royal Ras-el-Hanout will sublimate each of your savoury and sweet preparations.
-Let it bewitch your recipes to leave your guests with the feeling that they have travelled for an evening, thanks to you.
+Whether your meal is of oriental inspiration or not, the Royal Ras-el-Hanout will know how to sublimate each of your salty and sweet preparations.
+Let it bewitch your recipes to leave your guests with the feeling of having travelled for an evening, thanks to you.

 In your savoury recipes :

-I could not evoke the Ras-el-Hanout Royal without suggesting you to integrate it into a delicious Couscous kefta and merguez, a Lamb Tajine with apricots, or a wonderful Mrouzia in the style of Chef Alain Ducasse.
+I can't evoke the Ras-el-Hanout Royal without suggesting that you integrate it into a delicious Couscous kefta and merguez, a Lamb Tajine with apricots, or a wonderful Mrouzia in the style of Chef Alain Ducasse.

 You will also be able to sublimate your veal skewers with spices or a delicious Lamb from the Pyrenees with spicy vegetables thanks to this mixture with such atypical flavours.